egovernment/egovernment.github.io/_how-to/other/504-section-applicability.markdown

 sub-category: ''
 rate: '1'
 number: '504'
+introduction-text: "This recipe covers the applicability of sections.
+It's about conditions which rule the section's visibility (both in terms of views as well as the validation flow).""
 prevUrl: 503
 nextUrl:
-done:
+done: 'yes'
 lang: en
 ref: 503
 ---

-This recipe covers the applicability of sections.
-It's about conditions which rule the section's visibility (both in terms of views as well as the validation flow).
 For exhaustive overview of sections please see [Sections overview](/framework/sections/).

 By default every section is applicable.
 The applicability of section is expressed in the `isApplicable` property defined on sections prototype.
 There are some (rare) cases when you want to setup applicability of sections inside a group section (you want it when a sub section's applicability depends on some filed of the parent group section).
 Such applicability is expressed by `isInternallyApplicable` property (which works only for sections which are sub sections of a group section).

 To setup section's applicability condition you set getter under `isApplicable` or `isInternallyApplicable` property (depending on your use case) of the section.
 In case of `isInternallyApplicable` you have to take into account that it has to work in legacy layer, so it's prone to the same constraints as `is<PropName>Applicable` properties.

 In order to change the applicability of a section:

 1. Open the file containing section's definition, e.g. for a section that is part of a business process `model/<business-process-your-service>/data-forms/<your-form-section>.js`.
 2. Setup a getter under `isApplicable` property of `<YourFormSection>.prototype` (the sections is applicable if and only if the getter returns true).

 ## Example